+67 Proposed Rule 1220(b)(2)(B) differs from FINRA Rule 1220(b)(2)(B) in that it omits references to various registration categories which FINRA recognizes but which the Exchange does not propose to recognize.
 16. Operations Professional, Securities Trader, Investment Banking Representative, Research Analyst, Investment Company and Variable Contracts Products Representative, Direct Participation Programs Representative and Private Securities Offerings Representative (Rules 1220(b)(3), 1220(b)(4), 1220(b)(5), 1220(b)(6), 1220(b)(7), 1220(b)(8), 1220(b)(9) and 1220.05)

 Operations Professional, Investment Banking Representative, Research Analyst, Investment Company and Variable Products Representative, Direct Participation Programs Representative and Private Securities Offerings Representative.
 The Exchange does not recognize these registration categories for its associated persons.
-The Exchange is therefore reserving Rules 1220(b)(3)-Operations Professional, and related Rule 1220.05, Scope of Operations Professional Requirement; 1220(b)(5)- Investment Banking Representative; 1220(b)(6)-Research Analyst; 1220(b)(7)-Investment Company and Variable Products Representative; 1220(b)(8)-Direct Participation Programs Representative; and 1220(b)(9)-Private Securities Offerings Representative, retaining the captions for each of them solely to facilitate comparison with FINRA's rules.
+The Exchange is therefore reserving Rules 1220(b)(3)-Operations Professional, and related Rule 1220.05, Scope of Operations Professional Requirement; 1220(b)(5)-Investment Banking Representative; 1220(b)(6)-Research Analyst; 1220(b)(7)-Investment Company and Variable Products Representative; 1220(b)(8)-Direct Participation Programs Representative; and 1220(b)(9)-Private Securities Offerings Representative, retaining the captions for each of them solely to facilitate comparison with FINRA's rules.

 Securities Trader-Proposed Rule 1220(b)(4).
-Pursuant to current Exchange Rule 313, Supplementary Material .08, an individual associated person who is engaged in proprietary trading, market-making and/or effecting transactions on behalf of a broker-dealer is required to register and qualify as a Securities Trader (TD).
+Pursuant to current Exchange Rule 306, Supplementary Material .08, an individual associated person who is engaged in proprietary trading, market-making and/or effecting transactions on behalf of a broker-dealer is required to register and qualify as a Securities Trader (TD).

-The Exchange now proposes to delete that section of Exchange Rule 313, Supplementary Material .08, and to replace it with proposed Rule 1220(b)(4).68 Rule 1220(b)(4) would require each representative as defined in Rule 1220(b)(1) of the Rule to register with the Exchange as a Securities Trader if, with respect to transactions in equity, preferred or convertible debt securities, or options such person is engaged in proprietary trading, the execution of transactions on an agency basis, or the direct supervision of such activities other than a person associated with a member whose trading activities are conducted principally on behalf of an investment company that is registered with the SEC pursuant to the Investment Company Act and that controls, is controlled by, or is under common control with a member.
-The revised definition of Securities Trader is consistent with the Securities Trader definition in the Nasdaq rules.69 As a result of the revised rule, additional types of activity on ISE would fall within the Securities Trader registration category, including engaging in customer business.
+The Exchange now proposes to delete that section of Exchange Rule 306, Supplementary Material .08, and to replace it with proposed Rule 1220(b)(4).68 Rule 1220(b)(4) would require each representative as defined in Rule 1220(b)(1) of the Rule to register with the Exchange as a Securities Trader if, with respect to transactions in equity, preferred or convertible debt securities, or options such person is engaged in proprietary trading, the execution of transactions on an agency basis, or the direct supervision of such activities other than a person associated with a member whose trading activities are conducted principally on behalf of an investment company that is registered with the SEC pursuant to the Investment Company Act and that controls, is controlled by, or is under common control with a member.
+The revised definition of Securities Trader is consistent with the Securities Trader definition in the Nasdaq rules.69 As a result of the revised rule, additional types of activity on the Exchange would fall within the Securities Trader registration category, including engaging in customer business.
 Rule 1220(b)(4) would require individuals registering as Securities Traders to pass the SIE as well as the Securities Trader qualification exam.

-Additionally, proposed Rule 1220(b)(4)(A) would require each person associated with a member who is: (i) Primarily responsible for the design, development or significant modification of an algorithmic trading strategy relating to equity, preferred or convertible debt securities or options; or (ii) responsible for the day-to-day supervision or direction of such activities to register with the Exchange as a Securities Trader.70
+Additionally, proposed Rule 1220(b)(4)(A) would require each person associated with a member who is: (i) primarily responsible for the design, development or significant modification of an algorithmic trading strategy relating to equity, preferred or convertible debt securities or options; or (ii) responsible for the day-to-day supervision or direction of such activities to register with the Exchange as a Securities Trader.70